Jbudnick/Bigfoot_Sightings_Case_Study_Public/README.md

-# NLP Unsupervised Learning Case Study - Bigfoot
+# Natural Language Processing / Unsupervised Learning Case Study - Bigfoot Sightings
 <p align="center">
    <img src="/images/Bigfoot_Harry.gif">
 </p>

-We examined the Bigfoot dataset that had reports from all over the USA and Canada.
-The highest prevelance of sightings comes from the Pacific Northwest, specifically Washington and British Columbia.
+In this project I worked with several data scientists to examine Bigfoot datasets of reported sightings from all over the USA and Canada.
+The data came from a text based JSON file, and we were able to cluster the data into categories based on words that have been used.
+We found that the highest prevalence of sightings comes from the Pacific Northwest.

 ![](/images/sighting_map.png)

 ![](/images/sighting_map_canada.png)

-# Data Import and EDA
+# Data Import and Exploratory Data Analysis

-Some general notes and EDA about our data:

 ![](/images/Top_States_sightings_bar.png)

-11.6% of reported sightings occurred in Washington
+11.6% (The majority) of reported sightings occurred in Washington.

 ![](/images/Top_Months_sightings_bar.png)

+The majority of Canadian Sightings occurred in British Columbia.

 ![](/images/Top_Canada_Sightings.png)